 3. Options for selling your goods.
-Once you have a price in mind, you have several different options for selling your item.
+Once you have a price in mind, you have several options for selling your item.

-- Seek out a specialized dealer.
-You can find dealers specializing in everything from antique dolls and coins to cars and clothing.
-Just Collect has a thriving market for old baseball cards and other collectibles customers sold to the company.
+- Seek a specialized online dealer.
+You can find dealers specializing in everything from antique dolls and coins to cards and clothing.
+One example is Just Collect, which has a thriving market for old baseball cards and other collectibles customers sold to the company.
 Replacements, Ltd. specializes in old china, crystal, and flatware it bought from customers, and Poshmark specializes in fashion customers listed and sold directly to collectors.
-Most have some process for buying items, but you can also email dealers directly, tell them what you have, and ask them to make you an offer, Wiggins says.
+Most have some process for buying items, but you can also email dealers directly, tell them what you have, and ask them to make you an offer, Siegel says.

 - Sell the items yourself.
-You’ll make the most money by cutting out the middle man and selling the items yourself, but it does take a bit of effort, Wiggins says.
-To sell items online, Wiggins recommends setting up an account on eBay.
+You’ll make the most money by cutting out the middle man and selling the items yourself, but it does take a bit of effort, Siegel says.
+To sell items online, Siegel recommends setting up an account on eBay.
 If you think you have something special, put it up for auction rather than setting a fixed price.
 That way, the natural laws of supply and demand will set the price.
 Just remember to set a reserve price on the item for the lowest price you’re willing to accept to protect your investment.
-If shipping will be expensive, consider a local group through Facebook’s Marketplace or OfferUp.
+If shipping will be expensive, consider selling locally through Facebook Marketplace or OfferUp.

-- Sell to a local antiques or collectible store.
-Because you typically walk in with your item and walk out with cash, this is the quickest and most efficient option for selling, Wiggins says—but keep in mind you won’t get top dollar, and they may be closed right now because of the pandemic.
+- Sell to a local antiques or collectible store (if open).
+Because you typically walk in with your item and walk out with cash, this is the quickest and most efficient option for selling, Siegel says—but keep in mind you won’t get top dollar, and they may be closed right now because of the pandemic.
 “Because dealers have to resell your item and they have all of the overhead associated with running a business, you will only get 25% to 50% of what the retail price will be,” she says.
 Be sure to check if your local antique mall or shop is open first before heading out.
 Some are taking items by appointment as well.